Agent Governance & Compliance Advisory

 | Financial services | Trade execution agents, risk assessment, compliance reporting |

-| Healthcare | Clinical decision support, EHR access controls, HIPAA-compliant audit trails |
+| Healthcare | Clinical decision support, EHR access controls, healthcare audit trails and access-control evidence |

 | Consumer goods | Supply chain optimization agents, marketing automation, demand planning |